Zahner-elektrik/Thales-Remote-Python/README.md

 * Setting output file naming for IE measurements
 * Parametrizing an IE measurement
+* Importing the measurement results from the iss file into Python

 ## [DCSequencer.ipynb](Examples/DCSequencer/DCSequencer.ipynb)

-* The [Zahner sequencer](https://zahner.de/media-files/support_downloads/files/sequencer_1.pdf) outputs current and voltage curves defined in a text file.
+* The [Zahner sequencer](https://doc.zahner.de/manuals/sequencer.pdf) outputs current and voltage curves defined in a text file.
 * Setting output file naming for sequence measurements
 * Parametrizing an sequence measurement
 * Measurement with an external potentiostat (EPC-Device)